-The Brazilian national football team is the most successful national football team in the world, with five FIFA World Cup victories, including the most recent tournament in 2002.
+The Brazilian national football team is the most successful national football team in the world, with five FIFA World Cup victories, most recently in 2002.
 A common quip about football is: "The English invented it, the Brazilians perfected it."

 Brazilians refer to the national football team as the "Seleção," which literally means "selection" or "selected".